mattdiamond/Recorderjs/README.md

 ---------
 ### Gotchas
 - To be able to read the mic stream, the page must be served over https
-- iOS Safari requires `rec.start()` to be called from a user initiated event
+- macOS and iOS Safari requires `rec.start()` to be called from a user initiated event.
+Otherwise the mic stream will be empty with no logged errors
-- macOS Safari v11 native opus playback is not yet supported
-- iOS Safari v11 native opus playback is not yet supported
+- macOS and iOS Safari native opus playback is not yet supported

 ---------